AFLplusplus/LibAFL/fuzzers/libfuzzer_libmozjpeg/README.md

-# Libfuzzer for libpng
+# Libfuzzer for libmozjpeg

-This folder contains an example fuzzer for libpng, using LLMP for fast multi-process fuzzing and crash detection.
+This folder contains an example fuzzer for libmozjpeg, using LLMP for fast multi-process fuzzing and crash detection.
 It has been tested on Linux.

 ## Build

-To build this example, run `cargo build --example libfuzzer_libpng --release`.
+To build this example, run `cargo build --example libfuzzer_libmozjpeg --release`.
-This will call (the build.rs)[./builld.rs], which in turn downloads a libpng archive from the web.
+This will call (the build.rs)[./builld.rs], which in turn downloads a libmozjpeg archive from the web.
-Then, it will link (the fuzzer)[./src/fuzzer.rs] against (the c++ harness)[./harness.cc] and the instrumented `libpng`.
+Then, it will link (the fuzzer)[./src/fuzzer.rs] against (the c++ harness)[./harness.cc] and the instrumented `libmozjpeg`.
-Afterwards, the fuzzer will be ready to run, from `../../target/examples/libfuzzer_libpng`.
+Afterwards, the fuzzer will be ready to run, from `../../target/examples/libfuzzer_libmozjpeg`.

 ## Run